NicKarlovich/oneDNDConversion/doc.md

 * New 4th level sorcery only spell
 TODO - add image of spell here from Playtest 7

+### Banishing Smite
+* Is now a paladin exclusive spell
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land

 ### Blade Ward
 * Is now a reaction that imposes disadvantage on a creatures next melee attack roll
 * used to be an action to gain resistance to all b/p/s

+### Blinding Smite
+* Is now a paladin exclusive spell
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land
+* Applies blind on hit, then the creature can make CON saves, rather than having to fail a CON save initially.

 ### Chill Touch
 * Becomes a touch spell, instead of 30ft hand, and does 1d10 not 1d8, remvoed restriction against undead.

+### Conjure Barrage
+* Is now a ranger exclusive spell
+* does 5d8 instead of 3d8 and can scale by 1d8 at higher levels
+* Can be used by wielding a melee weapon rather than just ranged

+### Conjure Volley
+* Is now a ranger exclusive spell
+* Can be used by wielding a melee weapon rather than just ranged

 ### Counterspell
 * Now requires target to make a con save, rather than caster making spellcaster ability check